panda1103/NeoaPred/README.md

 ## Software prerequisites
 NeoaPred relies on external libraries/programs to handle PDB files and surface files, to compute chemical/geometric features and coordinates, and to perform neural network calculations.
-The following is the list of required libraries/programs, as well as the version on which it was tested (in parenthesis).
+The following is the list of required libraries/programs.

 * python=3.6
 ```